The PhotoPills Expedition to the Lofoten Islands is SOLD OUT!

 At a 30-minute drive from our lodge, we find Stortinden (866 m or 2,841 ft), a spectacular and pointy triangle shaped peak, our main subject for Sunrise.

-At this time of the year in Lofoten, the Sun rises in the southeast.
+At this time of the year in Lofoten, the Sun rises and sets almost in the south.
 And we’ll be shooting towards the west, so we expect the morning golden light to fall on the peak from the side :)

 It’s our job to find a nice foreground to play with the peak at the back… It’d be cool to find a bit of broken ice creating a guiding line to Stortinden.